 Loan limits are capped at different amounts in Montana counties.
-The ceiling on FHA government-backed loans is about $271,000 while conventional loan limits peak at $417,000.
+The ceiling on FHA government-backed loans is $331,760 for most of the state in 2020.
+Bozeman's FHA limit is $438,150.
+Conventional loan limits peak at $510,400 for 2020.
 First-time buyers working with the FHA will face some limitations in housing inventory due to the maximum loan amounts offered by this government agency.
 The table below highlights lending limits by county and loan type in Montana.

 Buying a Home in Montana: Experts Weigh In